SrWither/web-greeter/README.md

-# Web Greeter for LightDM
+# Web Greeter for LightDM on FreeBSD

 A modern, visually appealing greeter for LightDM, that allows to create web based themes with HTML, CSS and JavaScript.